Pranchal-somani/python/README.md

-#this is phthon repository
+#this is python repository
 ## basic python code
-### use pyhton version 3.7 and jupyter notebook
+### created by using pyhton version 3.7 and jupyter notebook